JigglyTheDuck/docs/whitepaper.md

 ## The Reward Pool

 At its core, Jiggly is all about rewarding honest participation.
-Most of the tokens can only be unlocked by participating in compositions and releasing them from the reward pool.
+Most of the tokens (the ones in the reward pool) can only be unlocked as rewards by participating in compositions.

 To keep the reward pool filled up to a certain level - and to discourage multiple votes - each transaction comes with a transparent 0.5% fee that goes directly back to the reward pool.